open-orchestra/open-orchestra-docs/en/developer_guide/navigation_panel.rst

 Menu and data table
 ~~~~~~~~~~~~~~~~~~~

-Many panel entries allow to consult records formated in a data table.
+Many panel entries allow to consult records formated in a data table view based on `DataTables library`_..
-The columns of this data table can be configured: name of the column, visible or not by default, type of search field...
+This library allows multiple configurations to custom these tables: name of the column, visible or not by default, search fields...
-The data table view is based on `DataTables library`_.
+OpenOrchestra uses its own process to manage these configurations.

+First of all, a yaml file describes the settings of each column for a given data table.
-So all options coming from this library are allowed in the definition of the columns.
+All options coming from the `DataTables library`_.. are allowed in the definition of the columns.
 Here is an example of yml data table configuration:

 .. code-block:: yaml